gbordier/terraform-sample/README.md

 It is therefore meant to be deployed on *multiple* subscription where the runner / service principal has all permissions at the subscription level

-However, since this might not be practical for testing,  the ./environment.sh script is provided to
+However, since this might not be practical for testing,  the ./environment.sh script is provided to:
 - create several resource groups to serve as delegation points for terraform
 - create a storage account to store the TF state file

+> Note:
+>
+>- In "command line" or "Az Devops" mode we need to use a service principal for Terraform to get access to Azure so the script actually creates/modify an AAD Service Principal and stores the secret in a dedicated keyvault.
+The terraform service principal has access to the target resource group the secret for those loaded in the SPID and SPPASSWORD variables and the Storage account key SAACCOUNTKEY variable contains the key for terraform to access its state.

+>- In "github action"  mode we use Github and Terraform AAD integration and we use the same service principal and grant it access to the target resource groups.

+TODO : move azdevops to OICD integration

 # How to use